skykhs3/skykhs3.github.io/_posts/2025-03-19-cookie-attributes.md

 ## 5. `Path` (Restricting Cookie Usage to Specific Paths)
 ### 5.1. `Path` is NOT set
-The cookie is **available for the directory where it was set and its subdirectories**.
+Path is defaulted to the path of the request URL that set the cookie (e.g. `/login/`), and applies to that path and its subpaths (e.g. `/login/reset`).

 ---